regularWand/frame-by-frame/chrome-web-store.md

 Description
 -----------

-Experimental Google Chrome Extension to add frame by frame playback to YouTube.
+Adds frame by frame playback to YouTube.

-Currently only supports some videos, e.g. http://www.youtube.com/watch?v=97-NclfkuM0.
+Created by Calum J. Eadie (http://calumjeadie.com) and Tom D. Chambers (http://tomchambers.me).

 This is an open source project.
-Feedback and contributions are very welcome.
+Feedback and contributions are very welcome!

 Hosted at: https://github.com/CalumJEadie/frame-by-frame.